5 Reasons to Integrate Tech in Your STEM Program

 • Do you have a laptop and a projector?
 Great — show a YouTube video or a news story related to a real-world application of your lesson for the day.
 This will get students curious about the concepts and help them connect the abstract with the concrete.
 On YouTube, check out “CrashCourse” for videos on a broad range of subjects or use a video from the channel “Smarter Every Day” to spark a conversation about real-world science applications.
 For example, explore Laminar Flow with this video, then do your own experiment in the classroom.

-To find news stories, check out your local newspaper or favorite news outlet — STEM is everywhere!
+To find news stories, check out your favorite news outlet — STEM is everywhere!

 • Do each of your students have a connected device?
 (This could be a school computer or a personal phone/tablet.)
 Have each student go through an online simulation, then reflect on their experiences.
 Through sites like Edheads, learners can try anything from virtual knee surgery to designing a cell phone.
 UC Berkeley’s WISE (Web-based Inquiry Science Environment) and Explore Learning’s Gizmos also offer free, interactive science modules aligned to academic standards.